 There's no one-size-fits-all, but here are some general approaches as recommended by past performers - plus some specific opportunities.

-Read the comments in orange.
-They're the words of performers who found out what worked.
+The comments in orange are the words of performers who found out what worked.

 "If I'd read the publicity document more carefully earlier I'd have had a much better idea of what to do!"

-In the build up, respond to posts on the Fringe TheatreFest social media (Facebook, Twitter and Instagram).
+In the build up, respond to posts on the Fringe TheatreFest social media (Facebook, Twitter and Instagram which you can reach via the icons at the top of this page).
 If you don't have social media accounts think seriously about investing the time - otherwise you're missing out on connecting with significant potential audiences.

 During the festival, make yourself conspicuous.
 See shows, introduce yourself to the volunteers, go to the Taster Sessions - whether to watch or participate.
 Be part and parcel of the festival and people will want to see your work.